-DYING patients will be treated with psylocybin under a medical trial aiming to ease the paralysing anxiety felt by palliative care patients.
+DYING patients will be treated with psychedelic synthetic magic mushrooms under a medical trial aiming to ease the paralysing anxiety felt by palliative care patients.

-Alongside psychotherapy and guidance, the psychedelic medicines are hoped to give terminally ill patients a new perspective on their lives, and to reduce the fear and depression which can often take over their final months.
+The mind-bending drugs are hoped to give terminally ill patients a new perspective on their lives, guided by psychiatrists to remove the fear and depression which can often take over their final months.

-The trial has taken more than a year to gain approval by ethics committees as well as federal and state authorities, but will see the first of 30 patients treated from early 2020.
+The trial has taken more than a year to gain approval by ethics committees as well as federal and state authorities, but will see the first of 30 patients treated from April.